aerobless/knowledge/💻 Software Development/☁ AWS/EC2/EC2.md

 ## AWS VPN

 With AWS VPN you can create an encrypted tunnel into you VPC.
-This can be used to connect a data center or individual client machines to the VPC.&#x20;
+This can be used to connect a data center or individual client machines to the VPC.

 There are two versions of AWS VPN:

 *   **Site-to-site VPN**

     A fixed VPN connection between a data center and the VPC.
-Differs from Direct Connect because this traffic goes over the internet (encrypted) whereas Direct Connect traffic goes over the AWS global infrastructure and not the public internet.&#x20;
+Differs from Direct Connect because this traffic goes over the internet (encrypted) whereas Direct Connect traffic goes over the AWS global infrastructure and not the public internet.
 *   **Client VPN**

     Connecting with a client computer to the VPC.